Strasbourg Study Abroad Program

 - Check here to see latest exchange rates

-- Be careful where you use your debit/ credit card.
+- Be careful where you use your debit/credit card.
 Fraud and stealing credit card and debit card numbers is on the rise.

 - One solution to debit/credit card fraud is to use local currency when making purchases.
 Traveling with all cash may be somewhat risky.
 However, if you are careful with your money and never carry a large amount at any given time, you do minimize that risk.
+Also, purchasing a good money belt will keep your valuables safe and secure.

 - Setting a budget and using local currency may allow individuals to keep a better track of their spending.